Sacred Stewards

 Although public history is often meant to be a secular world, it is often related to religion, cultural heritage, and artifacts that are considered sacred.
 While many professionals frown upon bringing spirituality or religion into a secular historical space or art museum, others are seeking ways to become more attuned to and prepared for, dealing with cultural heritage and history that is considered sacred.

-This is an interfaith and multicultural book.
-It is also a non-denominational and secular book.
-It is hoped that there is something for everyone within these pages.
-The prayers are meant to address the many different ways public historians might be dealing with sacred, spiritual, or religious objects.
+The prayers in this book are meant to address the many different ways public historians might be dealing with sacred, spiritual, or religious objects.
 But also, how public historians must deal with historic places, cultural heritage, ancient history, locations of historic events, and places of deep and disturbing trauma.